sciactive/pnotify/README.md

 * `title_escape: false` - Whether to escape the content of the title.
 (Not allow HTML.)
 * `text: false` - The notice's text.
 * `text_escape: false` - Whether to escape the content of the text.
 (Not allow HTML.)
-* `styling: "bootstrap"` - What styling classes to use.
-(Can be either jqueryui, bootstrap, bootstrap3, fontawesome, or a custom style object.
+* `styling: "bootstrap3"` - What styling classes to use.
+(Can be either jqueryui, bootstrap2, bootstrap3, fontawesome, or a custom style object.
 See the source for the properties in a style object.)
 * `addclass: ""` - Additional classes to be added to the notice.
 (For custom styling.)
 * `cornerclass: ""` - Class to be added to the notice for corner styling.
-* `nonblock: false` - Create a non-blocking notice.
-It lets the user click elements underneath it.
-* `nonblock_opacity: .2` - The opacity of the notice (if it's non-blocking) when the mouse is over it.
-* `history: true` - Display a pull down menu to redisplay previous notices, and place the notice in the history.
-* `maxonscreen: Infinity` - Maximum number of notifications to have onscreen.
 * `auto_display: true` - Display the notice when it is created.
 Turn this off to add notifications to the history without displaying them.
 * `width: "300px"` - Width of the notice.
 * `min_height: "16px"` - Minimum height of the notice.
 It will expand to fit content.